-Dr. Miller's teaching experience includes serving on the Adjunct Faculty at the University of Texas and Southern Methodist University (Introduction to Artificial Intelligence; Survey of Knowledge Engineering; Design and Implementation of Programming Languages; Compilers, Assemblers, and Operating Systems; Software Engineering Using Ada; Discrete Structures).
-Miller has supervised successful M.S. and Ph.D. candidates.
-While at MIT he served as both Research Assistant and Teaching Assistant in the Department of Electrical Engineering and the Artificial Intelligence and LOGO Laboratories.
-Miller has also taught high school mathematics as a guest instructor, Filemaker Pro, and related topics from time to time at Community Colleges and County Offices of Education.
-He also developed a high school computer science elective that received UC "G" approval, for use in four of SUHSD's Summit Public Schools.
-Recently, Miller has been working on a journal article with a half dozen of the early pioneers, documenting the early development of Logo, the highly influential programming language for children described in Papert, S. (1980), Mindstorms: Children, Computers, and Powerful Ideas.
-New York: Basic Books.
-Miller worked with Papert as a graduate student at MIT and later at Texas Instruments; some of his contributions are mentioned in the End Notes of this seminal publication.
+Dr. Miller's teaching experience includes the University of Texas (Introduction to Artificial Intelligence; Survey of Knowledge Engineering; Design and Implementation of Programming Languages; Compilers, Assemblers, and Operating Systems; Software Engineering Using Ada; Discrete Structures).
+He also supervised successful M.S. and Ph.D. candidates at UT and Southern Methodist University.
+While a graduate student at MIT he served as both Research Assistant and Teaching Assistant in the Department of Electrical Engineering and the Artificial Intelligence and LOGO Laboratories, and as a Research Assistant at Bolt, Beranek, and Newman.
+Miller has also taught high school mathematics, computer science, making, and other topics at K12 schools, Community Colleges, and County Offices of Education.
+He developed and co-delivered a high school CS elective that received University of California "G requirement" approval, for use at multiple schools in the San Francisco Bay Area.
+In June 2020, Miller, along with Cynthia Solomon and a half-dozen Logo pioneers, published an article, History of Logo, in ACM SIGPLAN's History of Programming Languages journal, describing the early development of this highly influential programming language for children.
+Logo was made famous by Seymour Papert (1980), in Mindstorms: Children, Computers, and Powerful Ideas).
+Miller worked with Papert at MIT and TI; some of Miller's contributions are mentioned in the End Notes of Papert's seminal publication.
+Mark currently serves as President of the Silicon Valley Computer Science Teachers Association.
+He also teaches Python and Java in the ALIGN graduate program at Northeastern University's San Francisco and Silicon Valley campuses (https://www.khoury.northeastern.edu/people/mark-miller/), and serves as a member of the Computer Science Steering Committee of the San Mateo County Office of Education.